jameshanlon/jameshanlon.github.io/content/heat-pump.md

                        caption="Heat energy generated (hot water and heating) in kWh.") }}

 Combining the previous two charts by calculating the ratio between generated and consumed, gives the coefficient of performance (COP).
+A handful of measurements produced very large COP values, that are unrealistic, so I have clipped these with a maximum COP of 6.

 {{ macros.imagenothumb('heat-pump/COP.png',
                        caption="COP calculated by dividing heat generated by electrical energy consumed.") }}

-And perhaps more digestably, COP averaged over weekly intervals.
+This is the same COP data averaged over weekly intervals.

 {{ macros.imagenothumb('heat-pump/weekly-COP.png',
                        caption="Weekly averaged COP.") }}

-The next chart is a different presentation of the data, with COP plotted as a function of heat output.
-I would expect there to be an output level that achieves peak efficiency, but there is little reduction in efficiency between that and the highest recorded output.
+The next chart is a different presentation of the COP data, with COP plotted as a function of heat output.
+It's clear that peak COP is at ~10 kW heat output, but there is little penalty in efficiency between that and the highest recorded output.

 {{ macros.imagenothumb('heat-pump/heat-output-vs-COP.png',
-                       caption="Heat output versus weeekly averaged COP.") }}
+                       caption="Heat output versus weekly averaged COP.") }}

-Looking at the temperature of the hot water tank, this stays constant as expected but with a few exceptions: when I changed the temperature from 45 to 50 degrees C in October 2023; when the system has been off or out of order; and when every week on a Monday the immersion heater kicks in to perform a Legionella purge (which curiously it has stopped since March 2024, something I need to investigate).
+Looking at the temperature of the hot water tank, this stays constant as expected but with a few exceptions: when I changed the temperature from 45 to 50 degrees C in October 2023; when the system has been off or out of order; and when every week on a Monday the immersion heater kicks in to perform a Legionella purge (which curiously it has stopped since March 2024.
+After later investigation this appears to be a faulty timer or immersion heater, so I switched to performing the purge using the heat pump itself).

 {{ macros.imagenothumb('heat-pump/water-temperature.png',
                        caption="Hot water temperature in degrees Celsius.") }}